- What is the price of the test?

-- What word processing software is used for the Analytical Writing section of the computer-delivered test?
+- What word processing software is used for the Analytical Writing section?
 What tools does it have?

 The GRE Program uses an elementary word processor developed by ETS so that individuals familiar or unfamiliar with specific commercial word processing software do not have an advantage or disadvantage.
 The ETS software contains the following functions: